 TWT overview

 Target wake times (TWTs) allow STAs to manage activity in the BSS by scheduling STAs to operate at different times in order to minimize contention and to reduce the required amount of time that a STA utilizing a power management mode needs to be awake.
-STAs that request and set up a TWT agreement are called TWT STAs and the STAs with which they have such an agreement are TWT peer STAs.
-A TWT STA is assigned specific times to wake and exchange frames with the TWT peer STA.
-A TWT STA communicates wake scheduling information to its TWT peer STA and the TWT peer STA devises a schedule and delivers TWT values to the TWT STA (#3789).
-During a TWT, the TWT peer STA can send information about the next TWT to each participating TWT STA (#3540).
-When explicit(#3471) TWT is employed, a TWT STA wakes and performs a frame exchange and receives the next TWT information in a response from the TWT peer STA.
-When implicit(#3471) TWT is used, the TWT STA calculates the Next TWT by adding a fixed value to the current TWT value.
+STAs that request a TWT agreement are called TWT requesting STAs and the STAs which respond to their requests are TWT responding STAs.
+A TWT requesting STA is assigned specific times to wake and exchange frames with the TWT responding STA.
+A TWT requesting STA communicates wake scheduling information to its TWT responding STA and the TWT responding STA devises a schedule and delivers TWT values to the TWT requesting STA when a TWT agreement has been established between them (#3789). (#3540).
+When explicit(#3471) TWT is employed, a TWT requesting STA wakes and performs a frame exchange and receives the next TWT information in a response from the TWT responding STA.
+When implicit(#3471) TWT is used, the TWT requesting STA calculates the Next TWT by adding a fixed value to the current TWT value.
 STAs need not be made aware of the TWT values of other STAs.
-The maximum number of outstanding TWT (#3541)values assigned by a single TWT peer STA to a single TWT STA cannot exceed 8, since the TWT Flow ID field of the TWT element comprises 3 bits.
-TWT peer STAs may protect TWT times with protection mechanisms including, but not limited to NAV-setting frame exchanges.
-TWT peer STAs that are APs may additionally protect TWT times using RAW scheduling.
-TWT STAs may wake at times other than TWT.
+The maximum number of active TWT agreements between any pair of STAs (#3541)cannot exceed 8, since the TWT Flow ID field of the TWT element comprises 3 bits.
+TWT responding STAs may protect TWT times with protection mechanisms including, but not limited to NAV-setting frame exchanges.
+TWT responding STAs that are APs may additionally protect TWT times using RAW scheduling.
+TWT requesting STAs may wake at times other than TWT.

-A STA with dot11TWTOptionActivated equal to true shall set the TWT Support subfield to 1 in all S1G Capabilities elements that it transmits. (#3623)
+A STA with dot11TWTOptionActivated equal to true and that operates in the role of TWT requesting STA shall set the TWT requester Support subfield to 1 in all S1G Capabilities elements that it transmits.
+A STA with dot11TWTOptionActivated equal to true and that operates in the role of TWT responding STA shall set the TWT responder Support subfield to 1 in all S1G Capabilities elements that it transmits. (#3623)

-(#3623) A (#3542) non-AP STA with dot11TWTOptionActivated equal to true may transmit a TWT element to its associated AP with a value of Request TWT, Suggest TWT or Demand TWT in the TWT Command field and a value of 1 in the TWT Request field if the most recently received S1G Capabilities element received from the AP included a value of 1 in the TWT Support subfield.
+If the S1G Capabilities element (#3623) received from its associated AP included a value of 1 in the TWT Responder subfield, a (#3542) non-AP STA with dot11TWTOptionActivated equal to true may transmit a TWT element to the AP with a value of Request TWT, Suggest TWT or Demand TWT in the TWT Command field and a value of 1 in the TWT Request field.